Triagle/pretty-splashscreen-mode/readme.md

              pretty-splashscreen-buffer-name "*emax*"
              ;; Set the contents of the splashscreen pretty-splashscreen-buffer-contents (get-string-from-file "~/.emacs.d/boot.txt"))
+             ;; Set to t if you want to center the splashscreen (default: nil) pretty-splashscreen-center-text t
             ;; Add a startup hook to swap to the splashscreen. `get-string-from-file' is an external, unrelated function (setq initial-buffer-choice #'pspl/goto-splash)))